Carbone On-Premise

 port 4000 Service PORT --port / -p CARBONE_EE_PORT

-- template : where carbone keeps templates (cache)
+- template : for storing templates (cache)

-- asset : internal used only,
+- asset : used by Carbone

 --workdir / -w CARBONE_EE_WORKDIR